astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 These plots are standard matplotlib plots, so some default functionalities (like zooming, etc) are available.
-If you select a point, you will see at the top left corner the ID of the source it represents.
-If you double-click on a point, its PDF will open in a new window.
+If you select a point, you will see at the top left corner the ID of the source it represents and its redshift 1D PDF will be plotted.
+If you double click a point, all its column information will be printed at the terminal.

 .. figure:: /_static/quickstart/PDF.png
     :align: center